Falmouth, Jamaica Travel Guide | History, River, Lagoon, Cruise Port & Coast

 More than a point of arrival

-Excursion range: Falmouth works well for both short sightseeing outings and longer day trips.
+Excursion range: The area works for both short outings and longer day-trip planning.

 Persian Waterwheel in Falmouth Jamaica